nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature allows the user to find a specific user by field, or generally search for occurrences of keywords in all fields.
 The feature also supports fuzzy search based on `Soundex` when searching by names.

-**Below is a sample usage and how the edit sequence behaves at each step.**
+**Below is a sample usage and how the find sequence behaves at each step.**

 1. User chooses the Customer he/ she wants to find and enters the command `find Aschcroft`
 2. The `LogicManager` redirects this command to `AddressBookParser`, which parses the command via `FindCommandParser` and